pinecoders/pinecoders.github.io/faq_and_code/README.md

 See how our [Signal for Backtesting-Trading Engine](https://www.tradingview.com/script/y4CvTwRo-Signal-for-Backtesting-Trading-Engine-PineCoders/) can be integrated as an input to our [Backtesting-Trading Engine](https://www.tradingview.com/script/dYqL95JB-Backtesting-Trading-Engine-PineCoders/).

-### Can I write a script that plots like the built-in Volume Profile or Volume indicators?
-No. TradingView uses special code for these that is not available to standard Pine scripts.

 ### Is it possible to export indicator data to a file?
 No. The only way for now is through screen scraping.